mikro-orm/mikro-orm/docs/versioned_docs/version-6.4/entity-helper.md

 });
 ```

-If we want to always update the entity, even without the entity PK being present in `data`, we can use `updateByPrimaryKey: false`:
+If you want to always update the entity, even without the entity PK being present in `data`, you can use `updateByPrimaryKey: false`:

 ```ts
 const book = await em.findOneOrFail(Book, 1, { populate: ['author'] });